suvash/nepalify/README.md

 If you've used Nepalify in a project and would like to include it in this list, feel free to reach out or open an issue.

+- [NID Pre-Enrollment System, Government of Nepal](https://enrollment.donidcr.gov.np/PreEnrollment/): On the NID New Enrollement Form
 - [Samajik/सामाजिक](http://samajik.glitch.me/): View the source at https://glitch.com/edit/#!/samajik